tclancy/celticsballs/README.md

 Stolen from a commenter on The Athletic, this extension should liven the "awesome" button for rating articles by memoralizing this bit of [liguistic brilliance.](https://www.youtube.com/watch?v=w8itH10OFc8)

+## TODO

+- Create icon of that beautiful melon
+- Make things work